 Children, young people and participation

-Children and young people with disabilities have the right participate on equal terms with others, but this is not the case at present in the Nordic region.
-This is caused by factors including the lack of accessibility in environments that are important and the lack of competence among key people that is essential for enabling participation.
+Disabled children and young people have the right to participate in society on equal terms with their peers but this is not currently the case in the Nordic region.
+This is partly due to a lack of accessibility in important environments, as well as a dearth of competence among key persons who play crucial roles in inclusion and participation.

-- Experts in national authorities and organisations with special responsibility for promoting the participation of children and young people with disabilities
+- Experts at national authorities and companies with particular responsibility for promoting the participation of children and young people with disabilities.

-- Nordic decision-makers, administrators and relevant institutions and collaborative bodies
+- Nordic decision-makers, public sector workers and relevant institutions and co-operative bodies.

-The Nordic countries have all ratified the United Nations’ conventions on the rights of the child (CRC) and on the rights of persons with disabilities (CRPD).
-Children and young people with disabilities are given special attention in both conventions and have the right participate on equal terms with others.
-The sustainable development goals in the UN’s 2030 Agenda also require countries to increase equality and to promote the equal rights of all children and young people to participation and their future.
-Although the Nordic region has well-developed welfare systems and a tradition of balancing differences between different groups in society, there are major shortcomings in the participation of children and young people with disabilities in all areas of society.
+The goals of the UN’s 2030 Agenda for Sustainable Development also require countries to strengthen equality and work aimed at ensuring that all children and young people have an equal right to participate and determine their own futures.
+Although the Nordic region has well-developed welfare systems and a tradition of equalising differences between different social groups, major weaknesses exist with regard to the participation of children and young people with disabilities in all areas of society.